Motions (and Oppositions) for Temporary Orders

 - Online through eFileNV.

-FYI!When you file a motion, the Clerk will set a hearing date.
-If there is an emergency and you want the judge to hear your case sooner, you can file additional documents asking the judge to change the court date.
-Download the Order Shortening Time Packet (pdf fillable) for all of the instructions and forms needed to ask the judge to hear your case quickly.
+If there is an emergency, you can file additional documents asking the judge to hear your case sooner.
+Use the following instructions and forms to ask the judge to hear your case quickly.

 How to Serve the Papers: